 5. Clean Your Air Filters

 Arguably the most important thing to remember is to ensure your air filter is in peak condition for beach riding.
 Cleaning the air filter and oiling it goes a long way to keeping your engine sand-free.
-Changing the air filter after each ride on the beach may be necessary, depending on how long you were riding.
+Changing your dirt bike’s air filter after each ride on the beach may be necessary, depending on how long you were riding.

 6. Care For Your Environment